leosarra/gw2_launcher/README.md

 ## Acknowledgments

-* Huge thanks to deltaconnected for his work on ArcDPS and his perseverance in release updates :)
+* Huge thanks to deltaconnected and Bhagawan for their work and perseverance in releasing updates for ArcDPS and BGDM, respectively.
+* Thanks to Lingala for the [Zip4J Library](http://www.lingala.net/zip4j/index.php)